doo/scanbot-sdk-example-android/README.md

+# Document Scanning SDK and Barcode, QR code and MRZ scanning

-# Scanbot SDK Example Apps for Android
+## Scanbot SDK example apps for Android

 These example apps show how to integrate the [Scanbot SDK](https://scanbot.io/sdk.html) for Android.